 ChasenBoscolo’s team of trial lawyers knows that preparing each case for trial is the only real way to take care of their clients.
 We prepare every case with the same attention to detail.

 We have recovered over $750 Million dollars on behalf of our clients.
-Each case is unique and past successes are no guarantee of a future recovery; it is important to review your situation with an attorney who can help you understand your particular case and help you determine in ChasenBoscolo is the right law firm for you.
+Each case is unique and past successes are no guarantee of a future recovery.
+It is important to review your situation with a trial lawyer who can help you understand your rights and decide if ChasenBoscolo is the right law firm for you.

 Employer denied claim, we appealed and jury found in favor of our client entitling him/her needed medical care, ttd and money for ppd.
 Ins.
 Co makes low ball offer of $15k offer.
 Instead of taking the easy path and accepting, we file suit to hold the distracted driver and insurance company responsible and our fight pays off when jury awards $75k.